jamie-wong/nexmo-developer/_blog/blogposts/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 And it was really easy to create the chatbot.
 Normally when you read about creating Python chatbots, there’s a lot of ML involved for the NLP layer and then dealing with your dictionaries, and then your cases and all that.
 But here, you could just plug and play; put what you need and it would give you your output.
 And the Intents feature was so useful.
 Like you put some statements and then it continues suggesting other statements, you don’t have to build any of that.
 It’s already there!
 So being able to build something that complete and that quickly was really cool.”

-**Saina:** “This was the first time I delved into animation, and it was a very interesting experience.
+**Sania:** “This was the first time I delved into animation, and it was a very interesting experience.
 After that, it was the syncing of the animation to the audio.
 When I got it working, the output was really nice.
 It felt good to somehow have managed to make it work after the numerous times it broke in different ways, in different instances.
 So that was the fun part.”

 ### What was the technical implementation of the project?